-Problem-solving skills and cognitive abilities are one of the first things employers look for, by means of aptitude tests and interviews.
+Problem-solving skills and cognitive abilities are among the first things employers look for, using aptitude tests and interviews.
 Best way to strengthen this skill?
 Stay curious!
-Question things as much as you can and put your own spin on solutions.
+Question things as much as you can and put your spin on solutions.

 It is projected that by 2025, we will live over 5 million jobs to automation (Source: Crimson), however, that opens the doors to a whole new world of jobs availability, thus morphing the skills required.
 Communication is a keyword when looking into the future.